Pole inflation and primordial black holes formation in Starobinsky-like supergravity: Dependence upon initial conditions

 \section{Dependence upon initial conditions}

-In this Section, we take a closer look on the dependence of the observables upon initial conditions.
+In this Section, we take a closer look on dependence of the observables upon initial conditions.
+There are two independent sets of initial conditions for sinflaton $\theta$ and inflaton $\varphi$.
+In the Starobinsky-like inflation, the power spectrum is more sensitive to initial conditions on $\theta$ rather than those on $\varphi$ because we deal with the attractor model of inflation where the dependence upon the inflaton initial conditions is suppressed (besides duration of inflation).
+Our numerical calculations confirm this expectation.
+That is why we focus on dependence upon initial conditions on $\theta$ and field dynamics near the critical point.

+As regards the primordial power spectrum, see the next Section, it is not affected by initial conditions on adiabatic and isocurvature perturbations.
+It happens because the power spectrum enhancement is determined by behavior of field perturbations near the critical point that is independent upon initial conditions.
+The evolution of perturbations, obtained by numerical calculations in our model, appears to be usual (as expected) after integrating the equations governing adiabatic and isocurvature perturbations with the isocurvature pumping mechanism, as was described e.g., in Ref.~\cite{Gundhi:2020kzm}, Sections VI and VII.

 In order to get the dependence upon the initial value of $\theta$, we numerically computed the duration ($\Delta N_2$) of the second stage of inflation (in e-folds) in the representative model for the different values of $\theta(0)$ between $10^{-8}$ and $10^{-2}$.
 Our numerical results are shown in Fig.~\ref{a2_vel}.
 As is clear from Fig.~\ref{a2_vel}, the values of $\Delta N_2$ weakly depend upon small changes in the initial value of $\theta$.
 The values of $\Delta N_2$ vary from about $20$ to $30$ that changes the corresponding values of the observables by the order of $10^{-2}$.
 The similar results for the CMB observables are given in Fig.~\ref{a2_ini_ob}, which are a bit more sensitive to initial conditions.

 The $\theta$-field is strongly suppressed at its minimum during the first stage of the inflation but becomes sensitive to any additional small impact at the saddle point where quantum corrections (for example, due to quantum diffusion \cite{Pattison:2021oen}) may become important while the impact of initial conditions becomes negligible.
 Therefore, we study the first and second stages of inflation separately, and assume a small non-vanishing value (kick) of the $\theta$-velocity at the beginning of the second stage of inflation.
 We denote $t_1$ to be the time at the end of the first stage inflation, and $t_2$ to be the time of the end of the second stage of inflation.
 As regards the first stage of inflation, we use our representative model studied in the preceding Sections with the same initial value for $\varphi$ in order to get the resulting values of $\varphi(t)$ and $\theta(t)$ and their velocities at the end of the first stage of inflation.